oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 -  $n$ is part of the type -> every function is recompiled for every $n$ - which kills all modular (Chinese remainder theorem  (CRT) based) algorithms
--  $n$ is not part of the type, then it need to be elsewhere, ie. in the parent, every element, additional arguments, ...
+-  $n$ is not part of the type, then it need to be elsewhere, i.e. in the parent, every element, additional arguments, ...

 Furthermore, if $n$ is BigInt (fmpz), so no bittype, then it cannot be part of